hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Responder Capability Statement](CapabilityStatement-au-core-responder.html#resourcesSummary1).

 An AU Core Requester that declares 'Profile + Interaction Support' conformance:
-- ~~**SHOULD** declare conformance to the 'AU Core Client Capability Statement' in the clients's CapabilityStatement.~~
-- ~~**SHOULD** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the client's CapabilityStatement~~
 - **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support) requirements for the elements defined as such in the implemented AU Core profiles
 - **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Requester Capability Statement](CapabilityStatement-au-core-requester.html#resourcesSummary1).